MohamedReda2003/Javascript-fullstack-dev-instructive-projects/2.intermediate projects/README.md

 (The following commands are for Windows users, you might find some minor changes in other systems).

 ### 1. Set up the project folders:
-I advice you to rename the client folder to `client.0` and create a new folder named `client`
+As you see, I have already organized the files into 2 folders: `server` and `client`

 ### 2. Set up the server:
 Open your terminal, navigate to the server folder we have created recently, and then run the following commands: